6 Simple Tips for a Relaxed and Tidy Home

 Everything you own needs a home – somewhere you can put it back after you have used it.
 If an item doesn't have a place to belong, it will always be in your way, and you will constantly have to move it around.

 Sometimes it's the small things that are the most difficult to store.
-A chair or your rain coat may have an exact spot to belong, but all of the pens and pencils, paper clips, lipsticks, earrings, Barbie clothes, and batteries may drift into unexpected places or wind up on a counter or in a jumbled drawer.
+A chair or your rain coat may have an exact spot to belong, but all of the pens and pencils, paper clips, earrings, batteries, and Barbie clothes may drift into unexpected places or wind up on a counter or in a jumbled drawer.

 Here's more advice for creating homes for your tiny bits and pieces.